 This video, featuring Jason Beighley of Skeleton Key Tactical, a retired Tier 1 Army operator, demonstrates the best techniques for performing a one-handed magazine reload on a pistol.
 The instruction emphasizes treating the exercise as if in a combat environment, maintaining focus on the target throughout the reload process.
 The optimal method involves performing an administrative reload with the pistol holstered, dropping the empty magazine, inserting a fresh one, then re-engaging the slide and presenting the firearm.
 Variations like magazine retention for competition and less effective methods such as using the knees are also discussed.
 The video promotes Alien Gear Holsters for magazine carriers and concealed carry gear.

-This video provides expert instruction from Jason Beighley of Skeleton Key Tactical on clearing common firearm malfunctions.
-It details the 'Tap Rack Bang' technique for failures to feed or eject and the 'rake' method for clearing stovepipe malfunctions.
-The demonstration emphasizes proper grip, slide manipulation, and immediate return to a firing position, highlighting the importance of consistent practice for reliable firearm operation.
+This video provides expert instruction from Jason Beighley of Skeleton Key Tactical on clearing common pistol malfunctions.
+It details the 'Tap Rack Bang' technique for addressing failures to fire and the 'rake' method for clearing stovepipe malfunctions.
+The demonstration uses a Glock pistol and emphasizes proper technique for efficient clearing.

 Gun Laws by State